vivid-inc/ash-ra-template/DEVELOP.md

 # Along the path to ART version 1.0 and beyond

 ### Next:
-- `auto` CLI command.
-- `print-conf` CLI command dumps the effective configuration after processing project configuration and CLI args.
 - `(include)` and `(yield)` -like content inclusion/nesting mechanisms.
-One simple and one complicated exemplar.
+Exemplars of various inclusion & nesting mechanisms.
 - Heavy testing of quote nesting and escaping, delimiter escaping, Clojure reader forms, comments.
-- Sufficient error reporting.
+- Explicit support for parallel execution.

 ### Considerations, further out:
 - Declare version 1.0.0 once the community deems the ART feature-complete, reliable, and properly documented.
-- Explicit support for parallel execution.
+- Sufficient error reporting.
 - Provide access to execution context from within the evaluation environment: (render) args.
 The evaluation stack starting from the page through to the current (yield). `user/*art-render-context*`
 - Infer sensible defaults that can be customized via overrides.
 - ClojureScript.